LeftSeatGoose/AviationReportDecoder/README.md

 Setup
 -----

-- Run command the command ```composer require tipsy-aviator/aviation-report-decoder:"dev-master"``` in your project root
+- Run the command ```composer require tipsy-aviator/aviation-report-decoder:"dev-master"``` in your project root

 - Be sure to include the autoloader: ``` require_once '/path/to/your-project/vendor/autoload.php';```